MicrosoftDocs/dynamics-365-customer-engagement/ce/outlook-app/User/track-contacts.md

 ## FAQs

 1. When I search in a view, why does it only return 5,000 rows?
-This current limit is 5,000 whem you're search a view from the Outlook App.
+This current limit is 5,000 when you're search a view from the Outlook App.
-2. Why can't I track contacts using Oulook on the web?
+2. Why can't I track contacts using Outlook on the web?
 You need Outlook 2016 or later to use the contact tracking feature.
 3. What happens when a contact is deleted from the Dynamics 365 app?
 If you're not the owner of the contact row, then deleting a contact from Dynamics 365 deletes the tracked contact from Outlook.
 If you're the owner of the contact row, deleting a contact from your Dynamics 365 does not delete the contact from Outlook.
 4. What happens when a contact is deleted from Outlook?
-Deleting a tracked contact in Outlook doesn't delete the contact record from Microsoft Dynamics 365.
-Regardless or ownership of the contact row, if you have delete permissions on for the contact row and you stop tracking the contact, App for Outook will asks whether you want to delete the contact record from Microsoft Dynamics 365.
+Deleting a tracked contact in Outlook doesn't delete the contact row from Microsoft Dynamics 365.
+Regardless or ownership of the contact row, if you have delete permissions on for the contact row and you stop tracking the contact, App for Outook will asks whether you want to delete the contact row from Microsoft Dynamics 365.